eNEWS:

 NEXT GEN Marine ENERGY Training

-Relevant to ALL who are involved in Energy Transition
+ALL stakeholders involved in Energy Transition,

 Course Objectives